Two injured in Harrisburg shooting

-Police are investigating a shooting at 18th and Market Streets in Harrisburg.
+HARRISBURG, Pa.
+(WHTM) – Police are investigating a shooting at 18th and Market streets.

 It happened around 10:30 p.m.
 Sunday.